 The board of directors may accept on behalf of the corporation any contribution, gift, bequest, or devise for the charitable or public purposes of this corporation.

 CORPORATE RECORDS, REPORTS, AND SEAL

 The corporation shall keep at its principal office in the State of California:

 (b) Adequate and correct books and records of account, including accounts of its properties and business transactions and accounts of its assets, liabilities, receipts, disbursements, gains, and losses;

-(c) A record of its members, if any, indicating their names and addresses and, if applicable, the class of membership held by each member and the termination
+(c) A record of its members, if any, indicating their names and addresses and, if applicable, the class of membership held by each member and the termination date of any membership;

 (d) A copy of the corporation's articles of incorporation and bylaws as amended to date, which shall be open to inspection by the members, if any, of the corporation at all reasonable times during office hours.

 SECTION 2.
 CORPORATE SEAL